Blog

 6. Code Climate

-Upgrade your AI code review strategy with SDLC-wide protection from Legit Security.
+Enhance your development process from static analysis to delivery with Legit Security.
 Book a demo today.

 Get a stronger AppSec foundation you can trust and prove it’s doing the job right.